The sole source of Lost Guild ebooks!

 Directing a well-aimed kick toward a Touched brat who refused to let her pass, Rani permitted herself an angelic smile, indulgently dreaming of the day she was presented with her Instructor’s sash.
 Instructors were glasswrights who had completed both their apprenticeship and their journeys and returned to the guildhall.
 Treated with the greatest esteem, they were courted daily by the guild, enticed to stay and impart their knowledge to worthless wretches of apprentices, instead of setting up profitable masters’ workshops.

 Rani’s immediate concern, though, was not instruction, but making her way through the thick crowds closest to the cathedral doors.
 Everyone hoped for a glimpse of Prince Tuvashanoran in his Presentation regalia.
 It was not every day that a living king stepped down as Defender of the Faith, in favor of his eldest son.
-Even though King Shanoranvilli would retain the throne and all the secular power in the kingdom, he was transferring his role as religious leader of this people.
+Even though King Shanoranvilli would retain the throne and all the secular power in the kingdom, he was transferring his role as religious leader of his people.
 The honor bestowed on Tuvashanoran was great; in fact, the event was unusual enough that Rani’s guild had been commissioned to re-glaze one of the cathedral windows in commemoration.

 As late as yesterday morning, Rani had blended pot-paints for Morada to stipple into the final design, adding the last touches to the window as it rested in its cathedral armature.
-Morada had climbed down the scaffolding to view her handiwork in the full light of the previous noon, only to decide that a little more stippling was needed in the Defender’s face, filling out the fierce features that symbolized the heart of the Pilgrims’ faith.
-Of course, the paint could not be added once the sun had passed to the cathedral’s western side – it was impossible to see the effect on the glass.
+Morada had climbed down the scaffolding to view her handiwork in the full light of the previous noon, only to decide that a little more color was needed in the Defender’s face, filling out the fierce features that symbolized the heart of the Pilgrims’ faith.
+Of course, the paint could not be added once the sun had passed to the cathedral’s western side—it was impossible to see the effect on the glass.
 Morada contented herself with rising at dawn, forcing Rani to re-mix the pot-paints in the sleepy hours after she had served up Cook’s glutinous porridge.

 Now, as the sun lent autumn’s warmth to the cathedral wall, Rani stood at the foot of the scaffold.
 Often, she thought that scaffolding was the reason she had yearned to be a glasswright in the first place.
 She loved climbing, loved the feeling that she was moving above the workaday world.
 Slinging Morada’s lunch over one shoulder, Rani tossed back her short, black cloak and grasped the narrow wooden supports.
 Her hands were well-used to climbing, and she started up the structure with a scant breath of prayer to Roan, the god of ladders.
 Roan had watched over Rani since she first climbed to her bed in the loft of her father’s shop.